Eating herring in the Netherlands: all you need to know about the ‘Hollandse Nieuwe’

 Well, herring may only be called Hollandse Nieuwe if it has a certain percentage of fat — at least 16% — and has been cleaned the right way.

-It is typically caught between the months of May and September and can be quite scarce in the winter months.
+It is typically caught between May and September and can be quite scarce in the winter months.

 The name maatje or maatjes herring is derived from virgin herring.
-This means that the herring caught does not yet contain a roe and may not be called Hollandse Nieuwe just yet.
+This means that the herring caught does not yet contain a roe and may not be ready for the Hollandse Nieuwe name.

 Vlaggetjesdag (Flags Day) in the Netherlands